m1k1o/go-transcode/README.md

 - profiles/default for CPU transcoding
 - profiles/nvidia for NVENC support (proprietary Nvidia driver)

-In these profile directories, actual profiles are located in hls/ and http/, depending on the output format requested.
+In these profile directories, actual profiles are located in `hls/` and `http/`, depending on the output format requested.

 ## Docker

-TODO: outdated docker section
+*TODO: outdated docker section*

 ### Build